8 Best Buffer Alternatives: Free Plans, Lifetime Deals, No Per-Channel Bills

 - Higher tiers get expensive

-5. SocialBee — Best for AI-driven category recycling
+5. SocialBee, best for AI category recycling

-Key features:
+Key features

 - Category-based evergreen recycling

-- AI Copilot that generates full strategies
+- AI Copilot that generates full posting strategies

-- Strongest AI of the recycling set
+- Strongest AI of the older recycling tools

-- Category recycling built in
+- Category recycling is built in, not bolted on

-- Only 1 workspace on the entry tier
+- One workspace on the entry tier

-- Support slow outside EU daytime
+- Support is slow outside EU hours

-6. Later — Best for Instagram-first visual planning
+6. Later, best for Instagram-first visual planning

-Key features:
+Key features

 - Instagram-first visual planning and grid preview